 2 eggs, beaten

 1 tsp baking powder

 1/4 tsp pepper

-oil for frying (NOT olive oil, as its burning temperature is too low)
+oil or shortening for frying (NOT olive oil, as its burning temperature is too low)

-Fry these patties in 1/4 to 1/2 inch corn or canola oil (NOT olive oil).
-The patties will need to cook for about five minutes on the first side, so if they do more than go slightly brown after a minute or two, your oil is too hot.
+Fry these patties in 1/4 to 1/2 inch oil or melted shortening.
+(A cast iron pan works great for this. ) The patties will need to cook for about five minutes on the first side, so if they do more than go slightly brown after a minute or two, your oil is too hot.
 Turn the latkes after five minutes (or brown) and cook on the other side for about two minutes or until dark golden brown.

 Serve with sour cream and applesauce.
 Hot pepper jelly is also a nice condiment.